Onkornix/kotlin_practice/README.md

 ### What's in here?
 - Guessing game: A program where the computer guesses the number you have in your head
-- KAlphabetizer: a Kotlin alphabetizer program.
+- KAlphabetizer: an alphabetizer program.
+- Krawler: A CLI game where you venture inti a dungeon in search of adventure.
 WIP